normhal/CheapYellowController/README.md

     - CSV_Parser latest Version
     - TAMC_GT911 for the capacitive displays
-    - Resistive displays need the included xpt2046 Library A more generic version is under review
+    - Resistive displays need the included xpt2046 Library A more generic version of the Library is under review
     - Arduino_GFX_Library Latest Version

-3. What's in this repository:-)
+3. What's in the Master Branch of this repository:

-   This project is made up from two "major" development processes - the Arduino IDE and EEZ Studio.
+   This project is made up from two "major" development projects - the Arduino IDE and EEZ Studio.
-   -    EEZ Studio has four different projects - one for each supported display resolution.
+   -    EEZ Studio has five different projects - one for each supported display resolution.
    -    The Arduino IDE (2.x or 1.8.19) has only one Sketch, which integrates with the desired EEZ Studio project and display model of choice to produce the resultant sketch.
    -    To make this slightly easier for you to build the correct version for your display, I have included pre-configured combinations for your convenience.
 In summary:
          - The CYC folder is "unconfigured" and there is no guarantee which was the last configuration built from it.
 If you choose to "roll-your-own", you'll need to also load EEZ Studio so as to output the correct source files for your display resolution.
          - CYC-2432-CYD is a folder ready to be compiled for the ubiquitous CYD display - 240x320 resolution and Resistive Touch
          - CYC-2432-THMI is specific to the LilyGo T-HMI (beautiful IPS) variant
          - CYC-3248 can be configured for 320x480 resolution Resistive, Capacitive or a specific JC3248W535C Capacitive model
+         - CYC-4827 can also be configured for 272 x480 resolution Resistive or Capacitive Touch displays
          - CYC-8048 supports 3 480x800 units - all Capacitive at this stage, but 4.3 and 5.0in Sunton TFTs work.

-    As at 19 April, the two "Most Complete" folders are CYC_4827-41925 and CYC_8048-41925 - the 4.3in2 72x480  Resistive display, and the 480x800 4.3in Capacitive model.
-All will be updated in due course.
+    As at 30 April, 2025, the "Flashing" folder in the "Main" branch contains the full list of currently supported and tested display modules.

 # Setting up Arduino IDE

 Both 2.3.6 and 1.8.19 have been used successfully.
 Be warned that the compilation time